+Abstract.
 This paper presents alternative security methods based on DNA.
-From the available alternative security methods, symmetric DNA algorithms were developed and implemented.
-The first symmetric DNA algorithm was implemented in the Java language, while the second DNA algorithm was implemented in BioJava and MatLab.
-Comparisons have been made between the performances of different standard symmetrical algorithms and the DNA proposed algorithms.
-As a new step to enhance the security, an asymmetric key generation inside a DNA security algorithm is presented.
+From the alternative security methods available, a DNA algorithm was implemented using symmetric coding in BioJava and MatLab.
+As results, a comparison has been made between the performances of different standard symmetrical algorithms using dedicated applications.
+In addition to this, we also present an asymmetric key generation and DNA security algorithm.
 The asymmetric key generation algorithm starts from a password phrase.
 The asymmetric DNA algorithm proposes a mechanism which makes use of more encryption technologies.
-Therefore, it is more reliable and more powerful than the OTP DNA symmetric algorithms.
+Therefore, it is more reliable and more powerful than the OTP DNA symmetric algorithm.